 In shaping his research trajectory, MJ follows three goals.
-First, he wants to do research that has an impact in the real world.
+First, he wants to conduct research that has an impact in the real world.
 Second, he focuses his simulation modeling work on mechanisms that connect human decision making to technological and economic systems, because that is where many important policy-resistant problems lie.
 Finally, he wants his research to rigorously connect mechanism-based models with big data.
 To achieve these goals, he builds bridges across methodological and application domains.

 MJ is a member of The MIT Sloan Initiative for Health Systems Innovation (HSI), works with the MIT Interdisciplinary Consortium for Improving Critical Infrastrucutre Cybersecurity (IC)3 and the MIT Initiative on the Digital Economy (IDE).
 He also collaborates with the MIT Institute for Data, Systems, and Society (IDSS) and is affiliated with the MIT System Dynamics Group.
 MJ received his PhD and MS in Systems Engineering from Virginia Tech.

 ► New: Check out our recent paper (result of ~5 yrs research...) here!